-If you’re at all familiar with how auctions work on eBay, the bidding and live auction processes at a tax deed auction are relatively similar.
+If you're familiar with how auctions work on eBay, the bidding and live auction processes at a tax deed auction are relatively similar.

-The way it works is that the “current high bid” is always an increment (in this case, a hundred dollars) more than the previous bidder.
+It works because the “current high bid” is always an increment (in this case, a hundred dollars) more than the previous bidder.
 For example, if the current high bid is at $7,000 and I bid $10,000, it doesn’t mean that the new high bid is $10,000—it will be $7,100.

-In Michigan, you’re allowed to bid up to 30 days before the date of the auction, and your bid won’t get locked in until the action starts (so if you want to back out, you have that option).
+In Michigan, you're allowed to bid up to 30 days before the auction date, and your bid won't get locked in until the action starts (so if you want to back out, you have that option).

-On tax-sale.info, which handles most of the county auctions throughout the state of Michigan, each individual county (or sometimes, groups of counties) will hold their auctions on different days throughout late September and early October.
-So even if you win nothing in one particular auction, you’ll still have a chance to bid at the other auctions happening later in the month.
+On tax-sale.info, which handles most county auctions throughout the state of Michigan, each county (or sometimes, groups of counties) will hold its auctions on different days throughout late September and early October.
+So even if you win nothing in one particular auction, you'll still have a chance to bid at the other auctions later in the month.

 3. Responding to Competing Bids (or Not)

-When you’re focusing on only the best properties at a tax deed auction, there’s going to be A LOT of competition.
-If you’re only planning to make the minimum bid amount, don’t expect to walk away with any tax deed when the auction is over, because you will be outbid almost every time.
+When you're focusing on only the best properties at a tax deed auction, there will be A LOT of competition.
+If you're only planning to make the minimum bid amount, don't expect to walk away with any tax deed when the auction is over because you will be outbid almost every time.

-Depending on the website, the live bids may be refreshed in real-time, or you might need to manually refresh the page to see what the current high bid is.
+Depending on the website, the live bids may be refreshed in real time, or you might need to refresh the page to see the current high bid manually.
 In any case, bidding at these auctions also means recognizing which properties are worth adjusting your bids for.
 Some properties are worth fighting for, but many are not.

-One strategy is to look at the assessed value of the property, which is usually a percentage of the property’s estimated market value (according to the county assessor, anyway).
+One strategy is to look at the property's assessed value, which is usually a percentage of the property's estimated market value (according to the county assessor, anyway).

 In Michigan, the assessed is 50% of the total market value, so if the competing bids are getting close to (or exceeding) the total market value, most investors will abandon their bidding because there simply isn't enough value in the deal to justify their investment.

-In my case, when I’m looking specifically for vacant land properties, I usually peg the maximum bid price at 30% of the total market value, which is obviously far below the assessed value.
+When I'm looking specifically for vacant land properties, I usually peg the maximum bid price at 30% of the total market value, which is far below the assessed value.

 Again, if you're going to participate in a tax deed auction, it's a good idea to go into it with a maximum amount in mind—a ceiling number that you absolutely will not exceed under any circumstances.

-If your maximum value has been outbid by a competitor (which happens almost all the time, mind you), it’s important to NOT get carried away in the emotion that auctions are famous for.
+If your maximum value has been outbid by a competitor (which happens almost all the time), it's important NOT to get carried away in the emotion that auctions are famous for.
 This is how people start making dumb financial decisions that come back to haunt them.
-It’s much easier to avoid these when you have a pre-defined maximum bid amount in mind for each property.
+Avoiding these when you have a pre-defined maximum bid amount in mind for each property is much easier.

 Assessing the Accuracy of the Total Market Value